pkirlin/cs142-f22-inclass/src/lab7/questions.md

 - Add other things for the snakes to eat besides apples that might do different things.
 - Speed up the game as it goes on.
+- Have two (or more) apples on the board simultaneously.